Florida · BV Treatment

 Can BV go away on its own?

 Sometimes mild BV resolves without treatment, but it's not recommended to wait.
 Untreated BV can increase risk of STIs, cause complications during pregnancy, and lead to persistent symptoms.
-Treatment with metronidazole is straightforward and effective — Florida residents can get a prescription online through Bidwell Health for $45.
+Treatment with metronidazole is straightforward and effective — Florida residents can get a prescription online through Bidwell Health for a $45 online visit.

 Is BV an STI?